 - Zimbabwe: Victoria Falls

-From there we travelled to Eswatini, the last absolute monarchy in Africa, and spent four days learning about the ecological and cultural aspects that differentiate it from South Africa.
+From there we traveled to Eswatini, the last absolute monarchy in Africa, and spent four days learning about the ecological and cultural aspects that differentiate it from South Africa.
 Then we drove to the world-renowned Kruger National Park staying at the Savanna Science Leadership Initiative camp for six days.
-There we met Lawrence Kruger who took us daily field excursions including close encounter with a curious bull elephant; the students named Lawrence “Savanna Jesus” because of his captivating personality, vast knowledge of savanna ecology, and “near ability to walk on water.”
+There we met Lawrence Kruger who took us on daily field excursions including a close encounter with a curious bull elephant; the students named Lawrence “Savanna Jesus” because of his captivating personality, vast knowledge of savanna ecology, and “near ability to walk on water.”
 This was followed by three nights at the Sand River Bush Camp and daily 4-hour walks with armed and very knowledgeable field guides among the plethora of the Kruger’s wild animals; this included close encounters with African buffaloes, black rhinos, and lions.

 The last five-night port of call was Ivy Safaris located near Polokwane.
-From there we embarked on one last field trip to Mapungubewe where South Africa borders onto Botswana and Zimbabwe at the confluence of Shashe and Limpopo Rivers, and which is known as part of Southern Africa’s ancient Monomotapa Kingdom.
+From there we embarked on one last field trip to Mapungubewe where South Africa borders Botswana and Zimbabwe at the confluence of the Shashe and Limpopo Rivers, which is known as part of Southern Africa’s ancient Monomotapa Kingdom.
 While at Ivy Safaris some of the students decided to also experience an African hunt, bagging several plains game species in the process.

-All-in-all, the program was highly successful, and was described by many students as life changing.
-Some are considering returning to South Africa for graduate studies; three previous participants have completed MS degrees in South Africa.
+All-in-all, the program was highly successful and was described by many students as life-changing.
+Some are considering returning to South Africa for graduate studies; three previous participants have completed M.S. degrees in South Africa.